 In addition to teeth and chain arrangement, the pitch, gauge, and number of drive links will be important when buying chain replacements.
 These three numbers are often printed on the side of the chainsaw bar.
 Check your chainsaw manual for all the chain details.

-So What is The Most ‘Aggressive’ Chainsaw Chain then?
+So What is The Most ‘Aggressive’ Chainsaw Chain Then?
+(What Do Professionals Use?)

 Finally, we can answer the questions.
 What does “aggressive” mean in the world of chainsaws?
 Answer – it means that the chain has a higher cutting speed as compared to other chains.